RELATED STUDENT SERVICES

 The delivery of related services vary by individual student needs, as well as by division.

-In our Early Childhood program, many services take place within the classroom setting in the form of small group rotations; students visit various teachers and clinicians in targeted, integrated instructional learning groups in and outside of the classroom.
+In our Early Elementary program, many services take place within the classroom setting in the form of small group rotations; students visit various teachers and clinicians in targeted, integrated instructional learning groups in and outside of the classroom.

 In our Lower School, services are provided both in the context of small group or individual sessions, as well as integrated at other times throughout the school day.